Schools, Businesses, Communities

 – Vice President Al Gore, 1998 White House Town Hall Meeting.

-Stone Soup began with 17 children 28 years ago and now serves 3500 California students from pre-schoolers to elementary school children to middle school students.
-Kids can attend during the regular school year as well as during summer sessions.
-Far from just child care, teachers and volunteers offer homework help, exposure to the arts, field trips and time for fun and games.
-These programs offer children different ways to be successful in school, while providing them enrichment activities that are growing increasingly scarce in some public schools.
+Stone Soup began with 17 children and has served thousands of California students over the years from preschoolers to elementary school children to middle school students.
+The programs offer children different ways to be successful in school, while providing them enrichment activities that are growing increasingly scarce in some public schools.

-Self-sustaining, Stone Soup is NOT funded by state or local government sources, but rather by the entire community, including parents, businesses, community groups and donors.
+Self-sustaining, Stone Soup is NOT funded by state or local government sources, but rather by the entire community, including programs, businesses, community groups, parents and donors.